Gabriele Minì

-A member of the Alpine Academy since 2023, he is the 2020 Italian F4 Champion, and was runner-up during the 2022 Formula Regional European Championship and the 2024 FIA Formula 3 Championship.
+A member of the Alpine Academy since 2023, Minì is the 2020 Italian F4 Champion, and was runner-up during the 2022 Formula Regional European Championship and the 2024 FIA Formula 3 Championship.

 Personal life

 Minì grew up in Marineo, a small city near Palermo in Sicily, Italy on 20 March 2005.
 His father is a mechanic who brought him up to the single-seater category.

-Minì is also noted for his ability to solve a Rubik's Cube quickly, usually solving it in under twenty seconds.

 Career

-Karting
+Karting (2012–2019)

 Minì started his karting career in 2012.
-His first karting title came in the Italian Championship in 2017 in the 60 Mini Class at the age of 12.
+His first karting title came in the Italian Championship in 2017 in the 60 Mini Class at the age of twelve.
 The year after, Minì mainly competed in international competitions, he became champion in the WSK Super Master Series, beating then Mercedes Academy driver Paul Aron among others, and finishing as runner-up in the CIK-FIA Karting World Championship.
 Following these achievements, Minì was signed to Nicolas Todt's All Road Management scheme.
 2019 would be Minì's final year in karting; he finished second in the WSK Champions Cup and the FIA Karting European Championship respectively, and his achievements awarded him the FIA Karting Rookie of the Year.